-- 1. Assess and review the District-wide Safety and Emergency Management Plan annually. - 2.
-Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols. - 3.
+- 1. Assess and review the District-wide Safety and Emergency Management Plan annually. - Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols. - 3.
 Conduct training sessions as necessary. - 4.
-Meet with, oversee, and help guide the Building-level Emergency Response Teams at each school as necessary. - 5.
-Meet as needed with the District's Emergency Management Consultant to review protocols and procedures as well as receive training and instruction. - 6.
-Meet with local government and emergency service organization officials to develop procedures for obtaining guidance and for emergency situations that exceed the expertise and/or resources of the District.
+Meet with, oversee, and help guide the Building-level Emergency Response Planning Teams at each school as necessary. - 5.
+Meet as needed with the District's Emergency Management Consultant to review protocols and procedures as well as receive training and instruction. - Meet with local government and emergency service organization officials to develop procedures for obtaining guidance and for emergency situations that exceed the expertise and/or resources of the District.
 These procedures may then be incorporated into the District's Emergency Management Plan. - 7.
 Conduct all other business as deemed necessary.

-16 2801-a Each district-wide school safety team shall be appointed by the board of education, or the chancellor in the case of the city school district of the city of New York, and shall include but not be limited to representatives of the school board, teacher, administrator, and parent organizations, school safety personnel, and other school personnel including bus drivers and monitors.
+18 2801-a Each district-wide school safety team shall be appointed by the board of education, or the chancellor in the case of the city school district of the city of New York, and shall include but not be limited to representatives of the school board, teacher, administrator, and parent organizations, school safety personnel, and other school personnel including bus drivers and monitors.

-^{155.17(}c)(14) District-wide school safety team means a district-wide team appointed by the board of education, the chancellor in the case of New York City, or other governing board.
-The district-wide team shall include, but not be limited to, representatives of the school board, teacher, administrator, parent organizations, bus drivers and monitors, school safety personnel and other school personnel.
+^{19 155.17(}b)(14) District-wide school safety team means a district-wide team appointed by the Board of Education, the chancellor in the case of New York City, or other governing board.
+The district-wide team shall include, but not be limited to, representatives of the school board, teacher, administrator, parent organizations, school safety personnel, and other school personnel including bus drivers and monitors.

-DISTRICT SAFETY TEAM: 18
+DISTRICT SAFETY TEAM20